sourcegraph/about/content/blogposts/2024/cody-jetbrains-6-0-14-release.md

 * **Unlimited code completions**: We’re scrapping the limit on code completions.
 Every tier of Cody, including Cody Free, now gets unlimited AI-generated autocomplete
 * **10x more chats and commands**: You now get 200 chats and commands every month, up from 20

-These changes are already live for all users, including those with the JetBrains plugin.
-Cody Pro is still available for $9/month for users wanting unlimited chat and commands plus access to the best flagship models.
+These changes are already live for all user.
+Cody Pro is still available for $9/month for devs wanting unlimited chat and commands plus access to the best flagship models.

 ## Find Cody features using Search Everywhere

-You can now more easily find and discover Cody actions using the Search Everywhere feature of JetBrains.
+You can now more easily find and discover Cody actions using the Search Everywhere feature in JetBrains.

 Press <kbd>Shift</kbd> twice to open the Search Everywhere window.
-Then, you can type in the <kbd>Cody:</kbd> prefix to get a list of all supported Cody actions.
+Then, type in the <kbd>Cody:</kbd> prefix to get a list of all supported Cody actions.

 <Figure
   src="https://storage.googleapis.com/sourcegraph-assets/blog/cody-jetbrains-6-0-14-release/search-everywhere-cody.png"